 Presbyterian Women have always had an ambitious agenda: prayer and Bible study; the worldwide mission of the church; work for justice and peace; and building an inclusive, caring community.
 As we look forward this fall to new programs in our church, Presbyterian Women wish to highlight opportunities that are available to all.

-The Rev. Bear Ride leads a Bible study on the second Tuesday of the month in the Southwest Room that is open to all interested persons.
+A Bible study is held on the second Tuesday of the month in the Southwest Room that is open to all interested persons.

 In addition to the monthly Bible Study, we have two events in which we participate.
 One is the Angel Interfaith Network Baby Shower, which is held in the Fall.
 The other is the Book Review, which we enjoy in February.
 It is led by Elaine Walker.